Economic history: Scope and focus of economic history today

-Since the 2008 financial crisis, scholars have become more interested in a field which may be called new 'new economic history'.
+Since the 2008 financial crisis, scholars have become more interested in a field that may be called new 'new economic history'.
 Scholars have tended to move away from narrowly quantitative studies toward institutional, social, and cultural history affecting the evolution of economies.
 The focus of these studies is frequently on "persistence", as past events are linked to present outcomes.
 Columbia University economist Charles Calomiris argued that this new field showed 'how historical (path-dependent) processes governed changes in institutions and markets.'
 However, this trend has been criticized, most forcefully by Francesco Boldizzoni, as a form of economic imperialism "extending the neoclassical explanatory model to the realm of social relations."

-Conversely, economists in other specializations have started to write a new kind of economic history which makes use of historical data to understand the present day.
+Conversely, economists in other specializations have begun writing a new kind of economic history that uses historical data to understand the present day.
 A major development in this genre was the publication of Thomas Piketty's Capital in the Twenty-First Century (2013).
 The book described the rise in wealth and income inequality since the 18th century, arguing that large concentrations of wealth lead to social and economic instability.
 Piketty also advocated a system of global progressive wealth taxes to correct rising inequality.
 The book was selected as a New York Times best seller and received numerous awards.
 The book was well received by some of the world's major economists, including Paul Krugman, Robert Solow, and Ben Bernanke.
 Books in response to Piketty's book include After Piketty: The Agenda for Economics and Inequality, by Heather Boushey, J. Bradford DeLong, and Marshall Steinbaum (eds.)
 (2017), Pocket Piketty by Jesper Roine (2017), and Anti-Piketty: Capital for the 21st Century, by Jean-Philippe Delsol, Nicolas Lecaussin, Emmanuel Martin (2017).
 One economist argued that Piketty's book was "Nobel-Prize worthy" and noted that it had changed the global discussion on how economic historians study inequality.
 It has also sparked new conversations in the disciplines of public policy.

 In addition to the mainstream in economic history, there is a parallel development in the field influenced by Karl Marx and Marxian economics.
 Marx used historical analysis to interpret the role of class and class as a central issue in history.
 He debated with the "classical" economists (a term he coined), including Adam Smith and David Ricardo.
 In turn, Marx's legacy in economic history has been to critique the findings of neoclassical economists.
 Marxist analysis also confronts economic determinism, the theory that economic relationships are the foundation of political and societal institutions.
-Marx abstracted the idea of a "capitalist mode of production" as a way of identifying the transition from feudalism to capitalism.
-This has influenced some scholars, such as Maurice Dobb, to argue that feudalism declined because of peasants' struggles for freedom and the growing inefficiency of feudalism as a system of production.
+Marx abstracted the idea of a "capitalist mode of production" to identify the transition from feudalism to capitalism.
+This has influenced some scholars, such as Maurice Dobb, to argue that feudalism declined because peasants struggled for freedom and the growing inefficiency of feudalism as a system of production.
 In turn, in what was later coined the Brenner debate, Paul Sweezy, a Marxian economist, challenged Dobb's definition of feudalism and its focus only on western Europe.